RLMurta/churn_prediction/README.md

 ## 💻 About the project

 This project was developed as part of the Santander Coders course, focusing on supervised machine learning techniques.
-The goal was to predict customer churn for a telecommunications company based on customer behavior data.
+The goal was to predict customer churn for a bank based on customer behavior data.
 The dataset contains information such as customer demographics, account information, service usage, and whether the customer churned (left the service).
 The objective was to analyze the data, build predictive models, and identify key factors influencing churn.

 Key steps in the project included: